mautic/developer-documentation-new/docs/rest_api/users.rst

    $user = $userApi->edit($id, $data, $createIfNotFound);

 Edit a new User.
-User that this supports PUT or PATCH depending on the desired behavior.
+Note that this supports PUT or PATCH depending on the desired behavior.

 **PUT** creates a User if the given ID doesn't exist and clears all the User information, adds the information from the request.